gzt5142/gzt5142/git-isms/Filters.md

   - git push
   - git fetch
   - git pull (so long as this notebook is not among the changed files to be reconciled)
 * If you switch branches, the notebook is retrieved from the repo, which means you get the cleaned version.
 Note that it got clean on its way into the repo, not on its way out.
+* This mechanism spawns a sub-process for the filter and a pair of pipes to plumb STDIN and STDOUT.
+If you are committing or merging a bunch of notebooks, expect significant delay during the commit.

 ## Long-term usage:
 This configuration is per-repository, and lives only on your local copy.